-- Differences in the data models used by SQL and programming languages - SQL relations are (multi-) sets of tuples, with no a priori bound on number, length, and type. - No such data structure exist in traditional procedural programming languages such as C++.
-(Though not: Python) - SQL language interfaces often support a mechanism called a cursor to handle this.
+- Differences in the data models used by SQL and programming languages - SQL relations are (multi-) sets of tuples, with no a priori bound on the number of tuples. - No such data structure exist in traditional procedural programming languages such as C++.
+(Though now: Python) - SQL language interfaces often support a mechanism called a cursor to handle this.

-Desirable features of SQL APIs:
+Desirable features of such systems:

-Ease of use.

-- Conformance to standards for existing programming languages, database query languages, and development environments. - Interoperability: the ability to use a common interface to access diverse database management systems on different operating systems
+- Ease of use. - Conformance to standards for existing programming languages, database query languages, and development environments. - Interoperability: the ability to use a common interface to diverse database systems on different operating systems